openhwgroup/cva6/README.md

 # CVA6 RISC-V CPU

-CVA6 is a 6-stage, single issue, in-order CPU which implements the 64-bit RISC-V instruction set.
+CVA6 is a 6-stage, single-issue, in-order CPU which implements the 64-bit RISC-V instruction set.
 It fully implements I, M, A and C extensions as specified in Volume I: User-Level ISA V 2.3 as well as the draft privilege extension 1.10.
 It implements three privilege levels M, S, U to fully support a Unix-like operating system.
-Furthermore it is compliant to the draft external debug spec 0.13.
+Furthermore, it is compliant to the draft external debug spec 0.13.

-It has configurable size, separate TLBs, a hardware PTW and branch-prediction (branch target buffer and branch history table).
+It has a configurable size, separate TLBs, a hardware PTW and branch-prediction (branch target buffer and branch history table).
 The primary design goal was on reducing critical path length.

 ![](docs/01_cva6_user/_static/ariane_overview.png)